|

 This is what Acts 1:8 is all about.

-Those who witnessed Jesus, in life, death and resurrection,
+Those who witnessed Jesus, in life, death, resurrection, and

-including ascension were the ones God chose.
+ascension, were the ones God chose.
+It

-It is God’s choice to have man preach the gospel, not Jesus.
+is God’s choice to have man preach the gospel, not Jesus.

 As we have seen in Acts 9, Jesus did not preach the gospel to Saul,